AyrA/ImgurTitleEditor/README.md

 Alternatively, click the "Clipboard" button to upload the image in your clipboard.
 In that case you can set a file name too if you wish but it's not necessary.

+You can also initiate an upload by dragging an image onto the application.

+## Bulk Uploader

+The bulk uploader allows you to upload many images and optionally assign them to an album.

+The bottom text box allows you to set the title assigned to the uploaded images.
+The variables %N and %X can be used as placeholder for the file name and extension.
+It defaults to `%N.%X` which is essentially the name as displayed by windows explorer (without the path)

+The uploader closes automatically after all uploads are completed

+### Rate limits

+The Imgur API enforces a few rate limits.
+If you upload more than 10 to 20 images you might run into this problem.
+If the upload of files stops (controls become editable again) but there are still images left in the list, try to upload again in a few minutes.

+You do not need to add the images that were already removed from the list again.
+Images that were removed were successfully uploaded and added to the album.

 # License and Terms